lperrusi/flaskProject/readme.md

 ### Technologies used:

-+ Python 3.6
++ Python 3.7
-+ Yandex-geocoder api
++ Yandex-geocoder API
 + Geopy

 You're advised to use venv from here on.